votchallenge/trax/README.md

 ### Matlab/Octave

 It is technically not possible to have a Matlab-only implementation of TraX protocol on all platforms because of the way Matlab handles terminal input and output.
 Therefore, Matlab TraX implementation is available as a MEX function that links the C library.
-It is available in the `matlab` directory.
+It is available in the `support/matlab` directory.
 In case of using Matlab on Windows, the only way to use TraX is to use TCP/IP sockets, which means that both the client and server have to explicitly enable this (see help of `traxclient` for more details).

 ### Python

-Besides being able to use C library directly from Python, there is also a pure Python implementation of the server available in the `python` directory.
-An example of a tracker is available in the `trackers` directory.
+There is a Python wrapper to C library (using CTypes) available in the `support/python` directory.
+You can install a Python package using pip: `pip install vot-trax`.

 Support utilities
 -----------------